blink1073/oct2py/README.rst

   :target: https://coveralls.io/r/blink1073/oct2py

-Oct2Py is a means to seemlessly call M-files and Octave functions from Python.
+Oct2Py is a means to seamlessly call M-files and Octave functions from Python.
 It manages the Octave session for you, sharing data behind the scenes using MAT files.
 Usage is as simple as: